Amin-MAG/My-Notes/Linux.md

 - `/opt`: Optional and add-on software.
 - `/var`: Contains variable files that will be changed as the OS is being used.
 Like logs and cache files.
 - `/tmp`: Contains files that won't be persisted between reboots.
 - `/proc`: Imaginary directory that doesn't actually exist on the disk.
-It is created by the memory and contains information about processes.
+It is created by memory and contains information about processes.

 # See More